 Storengy has also provided some analysis to support the 80% Storage Discount (p.
 73 or 76).

 Gas storage provides shippers with access to physical flexibility to manage any physical portfolio imbalances which occur for a variety of reasons.
 Gas storage is an essential tool for a large number of shippers which contract directly with storage operators, but also provides wider benefits to all shippers as a result of enhanced security of supply and well-understood, significant positive externalities.
-These wider benefits dampen price volatility and reduce the likelihood of network constraints, gas deficit issues and cost escalation.
+These wider benefits dampen price volatility and reduce the likelihood of network investment, constraints, gas deficit issues and cost escalation.

 Based on the outputs from the draft UNC 0678 model published on 09 February 2019, an 80% discount would result in Revenue Input Adjustments of £31.3m at Entry and £27.3m at Exit, 1.8% of total allowed revenue being recovered from non-storage users.

-On this basis, there is no cross-subsidy between storage and non-storage users, beyond perhaps that as a result of the security of supply and broader societal benefits (externalities) non-storage Users are net beneficiaries of the [80%] discount.
+On this basis, there is no cross-subsidy between storage and non-storage users, beyond perhaps that as a result of the security of supply and broader societal benefits (externalities) non-storage Users are net beneficiaries of the 80% discount.

-In the event that storage is not given a discount, storage assets can be expected to close prematurely as highlighted in the initial Frontier Economics report, commissioned for EUK for 621 and the Baringa report for Ofgem.
+In the event that storage is not given a discount, storage assets can be expected to close prematurely as highlighted in the initial Frontier Economics report, commissioned for Energy UK for 0621 and the Baringa report for Ofgem.
 Hornsea Storage has been loss making in the last 3 years, for gas storage operators it is a question of how long assets can be maintained without the prospect of making economic returns.
 In the event of closure other non-Storage users will pay for the missing revenue no longer paid by storage users and will have less security of supply, higher wholesale gas costs and higher system operating costs.

 Ofgem stated that any discount above 50% would need a clear justification.
 The derivation of the 80% is based on analysis carried out by WWA as set out in its report to the Gas Storage Operators Group which the Proposer contends provides sufficient evidence to justify the proposed level of discount.

-In addition to providing a quantitative basis for establishing a discount of [80%] the report sets out numerous benefits of storage which reinforce the case for a discount, which when considered in aggregate, might reasonably result in a level greater than [80%].
+In addition to providing a quantitative basis for establishing a discount of 80% the report sets out numerous benefits of storage which reinforce the case for a discount, which when considered in aggregate, might reasonably result in a level greater than 80%.
 In summary, these benefits include:

 Storage flows are highly correlated to demand, or changes in demand.
 The main driver for this is that demand is the primary driver of price (again a very high correlation exists between these variables) and Users employing storage to capture the intrinsic value associated with market price spreads over various durations (commonly known as time shifting the value of gas).
 Both National Grid and customers benefit from this interaction between storage flows and demand/price as it provides assistance in balancing the network while dampening price volatility and delivering positive externalities, or societal benefits, by reducing price spreads across a range of time periods.